 - "The music industry is really funny.
 When you have a hit record, everyone knows who are you, everyone wants to do duets with you.
 And then, if you have a miss, people suffer from amnesia."— Seal

 Henry Olusegun Olumide Adeola Samuel (born 19 February 1963), better known as Seal, is a British pop and R&B singer who is best-known (at least in the United States) for his hits "Crazy" and "Kiss from a Rose".
-He was born on February 19, 1963 in London to a Brazilian father and Nigerian mother.
+He was born on February 19, 1963 in London to an Afro-Brazilian father and Nigerian mother.
 Seal has won numerous music awards throughout his career, including four Grammy Awards and an MTV Video Music Award.

 One of the other things Seal is known for besides his music are the rather impressive scars on his face.
 Over the years, rumors about those scars have ranged from them being African tribal scars to the result of a gunshot wound to being the result of a failed suicide attempt.
 The truth is actually pretty mundane: they are actually the result of a childhood illness known as discoid lupus erythematosus, a condition that affects the skin of the head and neck.